 Instructors: Pastor David Parker & Bryan Alsbury (DCC member)

 How we handle our finances can be one of the most misunderstood and taboo topics in our day and age, but one of vital importance to our spiritual lives and our worship of God.
 During this five-week class, we’ll examine what scripture has to say about our finances, how we’re to use them, and the dangers to avoid.
 We’ll also cover practical topics such as budgeting, saving, investing, and more!
 Register here

 Q: Where should I begin if I am brand new?

 Welcome!
-We encourage you to to jump into the Foundations class this fall.
+We encourage you to jump into the Foundations class.

 Q: Do I need to take “Foundations” before taking other classes?